 Personalization and optimization are processes that help advertisers create pre-click and post-click campaigns that deliver a positive user experience and increase business growth.

-Today’s post highlights the key differences between personalization and optimization, how to use both on Google and Facebook, and why you need both for the best post-click experiences.
+Today’s post highlights the key differences between personalization and optimization, how to use both on Google and Facebook, and why you need both for the best post-click landing pages.